AIPPproject03/AIPPproject03/README.md

 - 🔭 I’m currently studying on Palangkaraya University as Informatic Enginner

-- 🌱 I’m currently learning C++, Java, Python, HTML
+- 🌱 I’m currently learning C++, Java, Python, and Front-End Web Dev

 - 👯 I’m looking to collaborate on Google and ChatGPT